Joanne Persico

-Joanne Persico is the winningest coach at any sport at St. John's University with 540 career wins.
+Joanne Persico is an American collegiate volleyball coach and former collegiate volleyball player and the winningest coach at any sport at St. John's University with 593 career wins.
 She is an American collegiate volleyball coach and former collegiate volleyball player.
 In 1987, she was named Big East Player of the Year.
-Since 1994, she has been the women's volleyball head coach at St. John's University in New York City, now an NCAA Division 1 team.
-In 2006 and 2018, she was named the Big East Coach of the Year.
-Persico has tallied 540 career victories and six BIG EAST titles throughout her 29 seasons as head coach.
-Her total is the 23rd most by any active Division I women's volleyball coach.
-She is the fifth longest tenured women's volleyball coach at a single program and has tallied the seventh most wins among those coaches.
+Since 1994, she has been the women's volleyball head coach at St. John's University in New York City, now an NCAA Division I team.
+In 2006, 2018, and 2023, she was named the Big East Coach of the Year.
+Persico has tallied 593 career victories and six Big East titles throughout her 30 seasons as head coach.
+Her total is the 15th most by any active Division I women's volleyball coach.
+She is the fifth longest-tenured women's volleyball coach at a single program and has tallied the seventh most wins among those coaches.

 Biography

 Early life and education

 A native of Bellerose, New York, Persico played volleyball at her elementary school, St. Gregory the Great Catholic Academy.
 She later played volleyball for St. Francis Preparatory School. and for the Big Apple Volleyball 18-and-under club team.

 Persico attended Syracuse University.
 In 1987, she was named Big East Player of the Year during her senior year.
 After starting a career in sales at Cablevision on Long Island and Liberty Mutual in Manhattan, she was hired in 1994 to coach the newly formed St. John’s volleyball team.